jenkinsci/inedo-buildmaster-plugin/README.md

 This plugin can be installed from any Jenkins installation connected to the Internet using the **Plugin Manager** screen.

-First, you need to ensure that an api key as been configured in BuildMaster at BuildMaster > Administration > Api Keys & Access Logs.
+To configure the pluging, first you need an api key as from BuildMaster > Administration > Api Keys & Access Logs.
 Without this the plugin won't be able access BuildMaster.

 Ensure that the following items are checked:

-Native API
+* Native API
-Variables management
+* Variables management
-Release & package deployment:
+* Release & package deployment:

 ![BuildMaster Admin](/docs/images/buildmaster_admin.png)

 Next, you need to go to Jenkins' system config screen to tell Jenkins where's your BuildMaster resides.
-I have found that I need to configure it for NTLM authentication on our network otherwise my account gets locked out.
-Clicking the "Test Connection" button a few times will confirm whether this is required or not.

 ![Global Configuration](/docs/images/global_configuration.png)